 While the film is set in the 1970s, the modern perception of India is as a fast expanding economic opportunity – one where British businesses are eager to take advantage of a growing export and investment market.
 With the second fastest growing economy globally after China, India presents a new business frontier that is complex and challenging in its diversity, but potentially very rewarding for companies that get it right.

-A new customer basePart of India?s attraction is the sheer size of the consumer base.
+Part of India’s attraction is the sheer size of the consumer base.
 The subcontinent is roughly a third of the size of the United States but is home to one sixth of the world’s population, 1.17bn people.

 Although the public sector remains central to the production and consumption of goods, privatisation programmes are gradually reducing its influence.
 Other recent reforms include liberalised foreign investment and exchange regimes, industrial decontrol, reform and modernisation of the financial sector, significant adjustments in government monetary and fiscal policies and safeguarding intellectual property rights.

 As the economy develops, so the market opportunities spread beyond the traditional economic heartlands of Mumbai, Delhi and Bangalore.
 Major imports to all areas of India include petroleum, machinery and transport equipment, electronic goods, edible oils, fertilisers, chemicals, gold, textiles, iron and steel.
 The country’s major trading

 There is huge investment potential in various sectors such as life sciences, manufacturing, energy, and infrastructure among others.
 India is also one of the emerging global biotech leaders with an industry growth rate of 37 per cent per annum – one of the highest in the world.
 India’s automobile industry is likewise thriving, and is

 predicted to be among the top five vehicle producers by 2014, with an impressive global presence.
 As it grows, global equipment manufacturers and component manufacturers are increasingly setting up manufacturing bases in the country.
 The Indian auto components industry has grown by more than five-fold over the last decade alone.

 Apart from logistical difficulties, there are also cultural considerations that businesses must appreciate in order to succeed.
 Like all countries, doing business in India involves building relationships and Indian business owners only deal favourably with those they know and trust – even at the expense of lucrative deals.
 A good working relationship, on both a business and personal level, must be founded with any prospective business partner.
 Most Indian business people use intuition, feeling and faith to guide them rather than statistics and empirical data.
 Therefore UK business people must

 always exercise patience, show good character and not exhibit signs of frustration.

 On a practical level, UK businesses should also be aware that there are several restrictions on imports, particularly food items.
 Prohibited items include meat of bovine animals, birds eggs, potatoes, garlic, cereals, seeds and spices such as nutmeg, mace and cardamom.
 Precious metals and rare earth metals are also restricted.
 Interestingly, pairs of matching shoes are also banned from entry, which is also the case in South Africa and Mexico.

-Seeking help and adviceExploiting the opportunities that international trade offers is exciting, but it is also a more complex process than trading within the UK.
+Exploiting the opportunities that international trade offers is exciting, but it is also a more complex process than trading within the UK.
 You will be dealing with customs, other government authorities, banks, insurers, export/import service providers and

 international carriers.
 You will need to familiarise yourself with how trade is conducted in other countries with different business practices, cultures, customs and currencies.
 You can visit the DHL guide for more information and advice about trading with this vibrant territory.
-Neil Kuschel is head of sales at DHL Express UK.